ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 LLMs make use of the transformer architecture and Generative AI is backed by LLMs.
 LLMs are trained on a vast amount of text data.
 The input is a huge number of tokens with which massive neural networks are trained.

-*LLMs split the text (input sequence/sentence) into tokens, convert them into vector embeddings.*
+▶️ *LLMs split the text (input sequence/sentence) into tokens, convert them into vector embeddings.*

-*LLMs use positional embeddings to track token order.*
+▶️ *LLMs use positional embeddings to track token order.*

 Positional encoding is typically introduced as a set of additional vectors that are added to the embeddings.
 A positional encoding vector is created for each position so each position has a unique representation, before being fed into the network.
 Feedforward neural networks apply non-linear transformations to the token representations, allowing capture of complex patterns and relationships.

-*The self-attention mechanism in a transformer architecture allows each word to attend to every other word in the sequence, weighing the importance for the current token.
-The cross-attention mechanism on the other hand allows looking across a related sequence.
+▶️ *The self-attention mechanism in a transformer architecture allows each word to attend to every other word in the sequence, weighing the importance for the current token.The cross-attention mechanism on the other hand allows looking across a related sequence.
 Self-attention operates in multiple attention heads to capture different relationships between tokens.
 Cross-attention is also multi-headed.
 The activation function softmax is used to calculate attention weights in the multi-head attention mechanism.*

 -----